July 1949 Moments in Time

 Hunt Stromberg Productions’ excellent film-noir crime drama Too Late For Tears was released in July 1949.

 This satisfyingly suspenseful crime story / film noir holds up well more than 70 years later, aided by director Byron Haskins and excellent performances from actors at the top of their game – Lizabeth Scott, Arthur Kennedy, Dan Duryea, and Don DeFore.

-Novelist Roy Huggins adapted his Saturday Evening Post serialized book into the screenplay for Too Late For Tears – one of the first scripts for film, but certainly not the last.
-He went on to become a prolific and highly successful screenwriter and producer of movies and television (The Fugitive; The Rockford Files; 77 Sunset Strip; Maverick).
+Novelist Roy Huggins adapted his Saturday Evening Post serialized book into the screenplay for Too Late For Tears – one of his first scripts for film, but certainly not the last.
+Huggins went on to become a prolific and highly successful screenwriter and producer of movies and television (The Fugitive; The Rockford Files; 77 Sunset Strip; Maverick).

 The movie was filmed at Republic Studios in Hollywood, with some location shooting at Union Station, Westlake Park, and elsewhere in Los Angeles.

 The plot of Too Late for Tears has dissatisfied married couple Jane and Alan Palmer (Lizabeth Scott and Arthur Kennedy) driving along the highway at night when a bag full of money is tossed into their car by a passing vehicle.

 Jane insists they keep the money instead of turning it over to the police like Alan wants to.
 She’s spent some dough but sitting tight on the rest of the money when crooked Danny Fuller (Dan Duryea) comes by their apartment.